yunpeng1234/tp/docs/AboutUs.md

 [[github](http://github.com/yunpeng1234)]
 [[portfolio](team/yunpeng1234.md)]

-* Role: Developer
+* Role: Integration
+* Responsibilities: In charge of versioning of the code, maintaining the code repository, integrating various parts of the software to create a whole.
-* Responsibilities: UI
+* Features: UI